-The table in Appendix 1 lists the names of the members of the Board of Directors in office at 31 December 2012.
+The table in Appendix 1 lists the names of the members of the Board of Directors in office at 31 December 2013.

-The Board of Directors was appointed at the ordinary shareholders' meeting of 30 April 2010.
-It remains in office for the three-year period 2010-2012 and its mandate will expire at the shareholders' meeting to approve the financial statements for the year ended 31 December 2012.
+The Board of Directors was appointed at the ordinary shareholders' meeting of 30 April 2013.
+It remains in office for the three-year period 2013-2015 and its mandate will expire at the shareholders' meeting to approve the financial statements for the year ended 31 December 2015.

-Two lists were submitted at the shareholders' meeting of 30 April 2010: (i) Alicros S.p.A., the Company's controlling shareholder, submitted the following list of candidates:
+Two lists were submitted at the shareholders' meeting of 30 April 2013: (i) Alicros S.p.A., the Company's controlling shareholder, submitted the following list of candidates:

 - 1. Eugenio Barcellona

-- 2. Enrico Corradi
+- 2. Camilla Cionini-Visani;

 - 3. Luca Garavoglia

 - 4. Thomas Ingelfinger

 - 5. Robert Kunze-Concewitz

 - 6. Paolo Marchesini

-- 7. Marco P. Perelli-Cippo
+- 7. Marco Pasquale Perelli-Cippo

 - 8. Stefano Saccardi

-- 9. Mario Berto
+- 9. Francesca Tarabbo

-which obtained a proportion of the vote equal to 53.61% of the share capital and (ii) a list submitted by Cedar Rock Capital Ltd., holder of a 10.25% stake in the Company's share capital, with a single candidate who obtained a proportion of the vote equal to 10.08% of the share capital.
+which obtained a proportion of the vote equal to 53.64% of the share capital and (ii) a list submitted by Cedar Rock Capital Ltd., holder of a 10.84% stake in the Company's share capital, with a single candidate:

-1. Karen Guerra.
+1. Karen Guerra,